Trouble with printer alignment?

 Make sure you have Page Scaling set to None in your printer settings as described in this blog post.

-Also make sure that you have the correct paper size selected.
-For some printers you might need to select a special borderless paper size and then further fine tune the borderless settings.
+Also, make sure that you have the correct paper size selected.
+For some printers, you might need to select a special borderless paper size and then further fine-tune the borderless settings.

-Which web browser should I use?
+2. Which web browser should I use?

-How do the subscription upgrades work?
+3. How do the subscription upgrades work?

 Upgrade your account to use our advanced designs and to allow for more events and attendees.
 Subscription payments are processed by Paypal (Visa, Mastercard & American Express accepted).
 A Paypal account is not required to subscribe.

-When you subscribe your Big.first.name account will be upgraded immediately.
 You can cancel your subscription at any time (even before the end of your first month).
+Subscribing for less than a month is the way to use Big.first.name for just a single event.

 The different Big.first.name subscription plans are described on the signup page or on your account page.

-Sticky labels? pin/clip badges? or Lanyards?
+4. Sticky labels? pin/clip badges? or Lanyards?

 Big.first.name supports printing sizes for use with sticky labels, clip badges, and lanyards.